 The Bailey coat of arms was then integrated with the Shireburnes when Richard Shireburne came into possession of Stonyhurst upon his grandfathers’ death 1391.
 This duel family’s coat of arms is engraved as such at the Shireburne Chapel at Mytton Church.
 The surname “Shireburne” then became an extended Mitton paternal family male scion bloodline for the next 400 years until the death of Sir Nicholas Shireburne in1722 and finally his only surviving daughters’ death in 1754.

 The Shireburne ancestral home at Aighton called “Stonyhurst”.

 The Bailey genealogy of the Shireburnes of Stonyhurst Hall

-Their are two genealogist source writings.
-I have reconciled and tried to summarizer with the following;
+There are two genealogist source writings.
+I have reconciled and tried to summarize with the following;

-So father to son Baileys in order from Ralph the Red, persona of the de Mittons;
+So father to son Baileys in order from Ralph the Red, the persona of the de Mittons;

 1.Ralph the Red, progenitor of the de Mitton`s and two generations later Baileys starting with his grandson Otto de Mitton (Bailey).
 Ralph the Reds son and heir was Jordanus.

 2. Jordanus de Mitton m.
 Wymark de Eland,